moziya/OMSV/README.md

 =================================================================================
-OM alignment (OMA) format:
+File formats:

-OMSV accepts .oma (OM Alignment) format files as alignment results, which is the output file format of OMBlast, and .cmap (consensus map) file as reference genome maps.
+**Input**: OMSV accepts .oma (OM Alignment) format files as alignment results, which is the output file format of OMBlast, and .cmap (consensus map) file as reference genome maps.

-The resulting file format is .osv (OM SV), which generally has 13 columns:
+**Output**: The output file format of OMSV is .osv (OM SV), which generally has 13 columns:
 1. chr: chromosome of SVs.
 1. start: start of coordinate of SVs on reference.
 1. stop: stop of coordinate of SVs on reference.